-- 3.20 For this review we must conclude on the extent to which the assumptions adopted and the inputs and process used by Fonterra in calculating the base milk price for the season are consistent with the purpose in s 150A and any other relevant existing provisions.24 - 3.21 Prior to the introduction of s 150C(4) with the legislative changes that came into effect on 1 June 2021, there were no existing specific requirements for calculating the asset beta.
-We must therefore assess the asset beta solely against the purpose in s 150A. - 3.22 The Dairy Industry Restructuring Amendment Act 2020 introduced new requirements for the asset beta that came into effect on 1 June 2021.
-Section 150C of DIRA now states that:25 - (3) For the purposes of subsection (1)(b), any estimate of the return on capital must be made applying the capital asset pricing model. - (4) For the purposes of subsection (3), the asset beta used in the application of the capital asset pricing model must be consistent with the estimated asset betas of other processors of dairy and other food products that are- - (a) traded in significant quantities in globally contested markets; and - (b) characterised by uniform technical specifications.
+- 3.21 For this review we must conclude on the extent to which the assumptions adopted, and the inputs and process used by Fonterra in calculating the base milk price for the season are consistent with the purpose in s 150A and any other relevant existing provisions.28 - 3.22 Prior to the introduction of s 150C(4) with the legislative changes that came into effect on 1 June 2021, there were no existing specific requirements for calculating the asset beta.
+We must therefore assess the asset beta against the purpose in s 150A. - 3.23 The Dairy Industry Restructuring Amendment Act 2020 introduced new requirements for the asset beta that came into effect on 1 June 2021.
+Section 150C of DIRA now states that:29 - (3) For the purposes of subsection (1)(b), any estimate of the return on capital must be made applying the capital asset pricing model. - (4) For the purposes of subsection (3), the asset beta used in the application of the capital asset pricing model must be consistent with the estimated asset betas of other processors of dairy and other food products that are- - (a) traded in significant quantities in globally contested markets; and - (b) characterised by uniform technical specifications. - (5) In subsection (4), asset beta means a measurement of a firm's exposure to systematic risk where systematic risk measures the extent to which the returns on a company fluctuate relative to the equity returns in the stock market as a whole.